elcicd/el-CICD-docs/operating-manual.md

 ### Access Considerations

 **ACCESS TO ONBOARDING AUTOMATION SERVERS SHOULD BE RESTRICTED TO CLUSTER ADMINS ONLY.**

-All Onboarding Automation Servers need Git site-wide access, as well act as OKD cluster admins.
+All Onboarding Automation Servers need Git site-wide access, as well as act as OKD cluster admins.
 Allowing unprivileged users direct access to an Onboarding Automation Server would constitute security risk.